hexbatch/apple-core/gokabam-layers/gk-layers/inventory.md

 ### Price calculations

-A script attribute can customize the attributes of a lot template, and that affects the price in the tokens (increase Blue by 3, reduce red by 5)
+A script attribute can customize the attributes of a lot template, and that affects the price in the elements (increase Blue by 3, reduce red by 5)